midi2-dev/bl-midi2-rs/README.md

 # MIDI2

-Ergonomic, semantic types for wrapping MIDI 2.0 message data.
+Ergonomic, versatile, strong types wrapping MIDI 2.0 message data.

 For detailed midi2 specification see [the documentation](https://midi.org/) on which this library is based.